edwardsintegratedomics/DemoCode/PlottingThings/ggdemo.md

 ggplot2 and dplyr
 -----------------

-ggplot2 and dplyr are packages that don't come with R automatically.
+ggplot2, dplyr, and reshape2 are packages that don't come with R automatically.
 Instead, they'll need to be downloaded.
 Use the below code if you haven't ever run it before:

 > install.packages("ggplot2")

 > install.packages("dplyr")

+> install.packages("reshape2")

 These packages are part of the so-called ["tidyverse"](https://www.tidyverse.org/) which collects packages that share the same underlying design philosophy.
 This makes it really easy to send data between different packages within the tidyverse, but also makes it harder to send things in and out.